akharrou/QuickDocs/LatexDraft.md

 	```latex
 	\documentclass[<options>]{<class>}
 	```
-	> --- use the above command; it should be placed at the very top of the document.
-	Then replace the `<class>` field with one of the *standard document classes* available, listed below:
+	> – use the above command; it should be placed at the very top of the document.
+Then replace the `<class>` field with one of the following *standard document classes* available:

 	   Class     | Description
 	   ----------|--------------